 Ryan graduated high school in 1992 and shortly after he enlisted in the United States Marine Corps having a deep desire to serve his country and follow in his father and grandfather’s military footsteps.
 He was initially stationed in Paris Island, South Carolina where he pursued his MOS in reconnaissance.
 Over time he developed a mass swelling on his right knee which prevented him from being able to run and perform in physical training.
 His knee never responded to any of the Navy’s physical therapy treatments so the Marine Corps had no other choice but to honorably discharge him from active duty.
 Ryan accepted the Marine Corps decision and upon returning to the civilian world he pursued another career option working as a maintenance assistant for a property management company.
 This is where Ryan learned the basics of HVAC, plumbing and electrical.
 Over the next 7 years Ryan advanced in his training and was eventually promoted to Maintenance Technician and then Maintenance Supervisor.
 That experience opened the door for him to take a better job in a more advanced field working for an HVAC and Plumbing service company.
 Over the next 3 years Ryan learned how to run service calls and perform installations on multiple types of brand names and systems.
 He also learned how to service different types of water heaters and other plumbing related items.
 In 2003, Ryan was in an unfortunate accident that left him with a broken wrist and a severe shoulder injury that took away the use of his right arm for nearly a year.
 Ryan had spent a total of 10 years in the mechanical industry before the accident occurred and unfortunately the loss of his right arm forced him to hang the tools up for a while and do something different.

 Ryan firmly believes that his 7 years of ministry was a God-given opportunity to not only help those in need but also to prepare him for his role in business as a leader and friend to the community.
-As of today, Ryan has a combined 15 years of HVAC, plumbing and electrical experience and he has acquired all the proper licensing to perform those types of residential and commercial services.
+As of today, Ryan has a combined 15 years of HVAC, plumbing, gas and electrical experience and he has acquired all the proper licensing to perform those types of residential and commercial services.
 Ryan holds a Master Mechanical License through the state of Tennessee and he is also DET and EPA certified.
-He feels like his role as a friend and business leader is to serve others and lead by example to the best of his abilities.
-He believes that the actions and reputation of his company reflect “who he is” and “what he stands for” which is why he is determined to build a company that provides God’s people with the best HVAC, plumbing and electrical services in the industry.
+His company is certified in Manual J, Manual D, NATE, ACCA, Carrier Green Speed, York, Goodman, Nest, Nexia and is a TVA Approved Contractor.
+He feels like his role as a friend and business owner is to serve others and lead by example to the best of his abilities.
+He believes that the actions and reputation of his company reflect “who he is” and “what he stands for” which is why he is determined to build a company that provides God’s people with the best HVAC, plumbing, gas and electrical services in the industry.

 Under Ryan’s leadership, the company has developed into one of the most reputable HVAC companies in the Middle Tennessee area.
 We have an A+ rating with the BBB (Better Business Bureau) and we have received over 50 great responses and reviews on Google, Angie’s List, Home Adviser and Facebook.
 In 2016, our company was awarded the 2016 BBB Finalist Torch Awards.
 This award is considered one of the most prestigious awards that a company can receive and we were very humbled to hear that the BBB chose us as one of their benchmarks.
 In addition, the company was also awarded the 2015 and 2016 Ruthies Finalist Award for “Favorite Heating and Air Company”.
 In 2014, the company was approved by the TVA to join their Quality Contractor Network which puts the company on a short list of the TVA’s approved contractors.
 Ryan has a very simple and effective business philosophy that he uses which has helped the company in developing the 5-star reputation that is has today.
 “Treat people in the same manner that you wish to be treated”.